roman-milk/roman-milk.github.io/to-tame-a-slave.md

  My eyes blinked open slowly, squinting into the harsh sunlight.

  "Are you aware that sleeping next to you is like sleeping on a bonfire?"
 Drell grumbled.
 I sighed.
 This was going to be a very long day.
-Report_Story #1